patndy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-1. Script that create an alias
+0. Script that create an alias
-2. Prints hello user
+1. Prints hello user
-3. looks into when looking for a program
+2. looks into when looking for a program
+3. Counts the number of directories in the path